Tropical cyclone preparedness: Organized preparation

-Product certification

-Few codes make the use of hurricane mitigation products mandatory.
-As the field is rather new to construction, few standards exist to address uniform testing or product certification of product installations.

 Test facilities

 There is no single test standard or facility capable of qualifying the protection of an entire building.
 The Cyclone Testing Station in Australia can test building systems (e.g., roofs, exterior cladding), and indirectly test entire small buildings with structural loading to simulate wind pressures.
 In the United States, the test facilities at the FM Global Research Campus includes both direct wind testing of roof components to speeds up to 160 mph, and roof uplift simulation using suction tables per industry standards.

 Hurricane simulator

 University of Florida's team led by Forrest Masters developed "the world's most powerful portable hurricane simulator, a giant machine capable of reproducing winds in excess of 120 mph and recreating rain."
 It consists of eight large fans driven by four diesel engines, with a 5,000-gallon (19,000 litre) water tank to keep the engines cooled.
 The university is currently designing water-resistant windows, wind-proof tiles and altogether stronger structures.

 This machine was used in the MythBusters 2009 season to test the myth that it's better to leave the windows open during a hurricane than closed (the myth was declared Busted).